apnadkarni/blt/man/comboeditor.rst

 *pathName* **yview moveto** fraction
-  Adjusts the vertical view in the *comboeditor* window so the portion of the menu starting from *fraction* is displayed.  *Fraction* is a number between 0.0 and 1.0 representing the position vertically where to start displaying the menu.
+  Adjusts the vertical view in the *comboeditor* window so the portion of the editor starting from *fraction* is displayed.  *Fraction* is a number between 0.0 and 1.0 representing the position vertically where to start displaying the editor.

 *pathName* **yview scroll** *number* *what*
   Adjusts the view in the window vertically according to *number* and